MacLemon/CongressChecklist/README.md

 #### Camera
-- photo camera
+- Photo camera / Actioncam
-	- batteries
+	- Batteries
-	- charger
+	- Charger
-	- memory cards (CF, SD, SDHC, xD, memory stick, etc.)
+	- Memory cards (CF, SD, SDHC, xD, memory stick, etc.)
 		- freshly formatted
-	- card reader to import pictures (if your laptop doesn't have a matching built-in card reader)
+	- Card reader to import pictures (if your laptop doesn't have a matching built-in card reader)
-	- camera bag
+	- Camera bag
-	- camera strap
+	- Camera strap
-	- lenses with lens caps
+	- Lenses with lens caps
-	- lens cleaning cloth
+	- Lens cleaning cloth

 #### Talk gear
-- monitor adapters (VGA, DVI, HDMI, mini Displayport/Displayport, USB-C; especially for the Mac users and those with other fancy slim laptops. ;-) ), you may need them for your presentation or lightning talk.
+- Monitor adapters (VGA, DVI, HDMI, mini Displayport/Displayport, USB-C; especially for the Mac users and those with other fancy slim laptops. ;-) ), you may need them for your presentation or lightning talk.
-- remote control for your presentation / lightning talk (also check the batteries in the remote), dont' forget the USB dongle if your remote requires one
+- Remote control for your presentation / lightning talk (also check the batteries in the remote), dont' forget the USB dongle if your remote requires one
 - Infrared, Bluetooth or radio remote (for presentations)

 #### CCC